Program Schedule

 E. Tech Lab: Club Operations Essentials

-Participants will download and explore the ClubRunner app, navigate ClubRunner Nova, and learn where and how to update key club information such as officers, meeting details, and member data.
+Download and explore the ClubRunner app, navigate the transition to ClubRunner Nova, and learn where and how to update key club information.
 Common pitfalls, time-saving tips, and support resources will be shared.
-This session is designed to help Presidents-elect feel confident using the systems that keep their clubs running smoothly from day one.

 A second opportunity to explore another area of the Rotary Action Plan that matters most to your club.